nstanford5/ERC20/ERC20.md

 ```
 We define the metadata as an Object with specified fields.

 Then we define a `deployed` function to notify the frontend of contract deployment.
-This is a best practice building Reach DApps.
+This is a best practice when building Reach DApps.
 It prevents frontend interaction that relies on a deployed contract before it is complete.

 Now we consider what functions our `API` members will use.
 They need to `transfer` `transferFrom` and `approve`